filipbagen/iot-weather-station/README.md

 }
 ```

 WiFi was the obvious choice for connectivity since the weather station sits in my room where I have reliable internet.
 The 30-second interval gives good data resolution without overwhelming the free Firebase quota.
+However, I could probaly increase this to 5 to 10 minutes without issue, because the weather doesn't change that quickly.

 One important addition was NTP time synchronization.
 The Pico doesn't have a real-time clock, so without internet time sync, all timestamps would be wrong.
 I added automatic time synchronization at startup and every hour to keep things accurate.